ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 : Unprotected CWT Claims Set(s); CBOR map(s) of Claims as defined by the CWT Claims Registry that are composed of pairs of Claim Keys and Claim Values.

-Secure Channel:
+secure channel:
 : A path for transferring data between two entities or components that ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
 The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof {{NIST-SP800-90Ar1}}.
-  For the purposes of the present document, a protected communication channel between two peers that can ensure the same qualities associated for UCCS conveyance as CWT conveyance without any additional protection.
+  For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities associated for UCCS conveyance as CWT conveyance without any additional protection.